 Use the space bar to select the highlighted page

-28345443 -- In English and some non-English versions of Oracle Smart View for Office, in the Add Doclet to Report Package dialog, Selected Sheets tab, the All Sheets Included option label is no longer truncated.
+28345443 -- In English and some non-English versions of Smart View, in the Add Doclet to Report Package dialog, Selected Sheets tab, the All Sheets Included option label is no longer truncated.

 28380311 -- In PDF-based report packages, the comments panel now correctly displays for Word doclets opened in Smart View.

 19724894 -- An exception no longer occurs when trying to insert a compound view after a session timeout.
 Instead, the login window reappears.

 26530600 --Filtering now works correctly on Oracle Business Intelligence Enterprise Edition views inserted into Oracle Smart View for Office.